 How to Complete the AXP

-The AXP identifies 96 key tasks you should be able to competently perform at the point of licensure.
+The AXP identifies key knowledge and skills you should be able to competently perform at the point of licensure.
 The tasks are spread across six practice-based areas that align with current architectural practice.
 To complete the program and demonstrate your skills in the required areas, you’ll need to document 3,740 total hours of experience, including a specific number of hours in each experience area.
-Use the list of tasks identified for each area in the AXP Guidelines to make sure you are gaining appropriate experiences to build your competence.

 NCARB Record